entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 9; Castiello (2018), Character 9; Zhu Y. *et al*.
 (2022), Character 18; Brazeau *et al*.
 (2023), Character 12.

 > - The coding of *Eosteus* is 0, judging from the obvious difference from the galeaspid dermal skeleton.
+The same is for *Janusiscus*.

 19. Extensive pore canal network: (0) absent; (1) present.